Applying for leave to work away

 More information about the requirement to obtain insurance can be found in the working away application guidance.
 University insurance can be found on the Insurance Section website.

-the University’s free travel insurance provides a very high level of cover.
+The University’s free Business Travel insurance provides a very high level of cover.
 In case of emergency, travellers are immediately provided with professional assistance.
 This includes medical emergencies, natural catastrophes or political upheaval, even war.
-Applying for cover is quick and easy.
+Applying for cover is quick and easy on the TravelCert platform.
+Not having suitable travel insurance could be extremely costly if anything does go wrong.

-You can also find useful information here.
-Also, see the updated guidance for working away as there may be things not covered by insurance policies.
+Also, see the guidance here for working away as there may be things not covered by insurance policies.
 Please note that personal travel insurance policies are not acceptable for University business trips as the cover may not be adequate and in some cases business trips are excluded altogether.

 Non-research postgraduate students (such as ‘taught MPhil’ students) are expected to live and study in Cambridge during term time, but have holiday breaks between terms (depending on course requirements).
 Students on taught programmes who need to undertake research away from Cambridge for more than two weeks must apply to work away (whether during term time or a scheduled 'holiday break').

-Students on taught courses should remain in Cambridge for the duration of their course.
+Students on full-time Masters courses should remain in Cambridge for the duration of their course.
 However, if they have met the residence requirement and want to complete their course elsewhere and studying remotely will not having a detrimental impact on progress, they should apply to work away.

 Full-time postgraduate students undertaking a research course (such as a PhD) are required to live and study in Cambridge all year, with no breaks between terms.
 Full-time students wanting to study or carry out research away from Cambridge for more than two weeks who will be resident away from Cambridge during this period must apply to ‘work away’.
 The University strongly encourages students to adopt climate conscious travel behaviours - you may wish to consider the Guidelines on Sustainable Business Travel when planning your trip.